theNaut1lus/drive-tutorial/README.md

 singlestore: does everything, high perf transactions, scalable, get analytics of rel dbs and perf of document stores. alrady have drizzle bindings. get 1 db free.
 netlify: cloud storage, quick deploy from github, PR previews. singlestore + drizzzle: database storage on sqlite and database connection library.
 clerk: user management and auth.
-Also gives alot of pre-made components for sign-in/out stuff that helps us not to make these ourselves.
+Also gives alot of pre-made components for sign-in/out stuff that helps us not to make these ourselves. we'll be in dev mode so no need to create an application specific oauth, will use the the clerk servers.

 ## Note from 25/03/2025: just finished connected database.